WHAT IS IN THIS LEAFLET

 - High levels in the blood of potassium, urea and/or creatine

-- Low sodium (salt) levels in the blood
+- Low sodium (salt) levels in the blood that may lead to dehydration and low blood pressure

 - Altered mood, sleep disorder (difficulty sleeping, abnormal dreams), feeling sleepy or drowsy, fainting